How to buy the best LG TV

 In theory, this means that the sound of a plane taking off on screen would seem to come from above you, or the sound of a tumultuous crowd in a stadium would surround you.

 HDR is designed to improve the contrast of whatever you're watching, but we sometimes think it makes things worse.
 Our most common complaint is how the deeper blacks and brighter whites can obscure detail.
-As HDR normally goes hand in hand with 4K, it's a crime to cover up the extra detail the higher resolution affords.
+As HDR normally goes hand in hand with 4K, it's a crime to cover up the extra detail the high resolution of 4K affords.

 Dolby Vision IQ offers a solution by using the light sensors in the TV to adjust contrast based on your room's ambient light.
 Our tests of LG's high-end 2021 TVs will reveal how well this works, but it's a good solution in theory.